lakshayknows/sentiment-analysis-the_exorcist_series/README.md

-Sentiment Analysis of "The Exorcist" Series ReviewsThis project is a submission for an NLP internship assignment.
-It demonstrates a complete, end-to-end workflow for a sentiment analysis task, including data scraping, extensive preprocessing, and prompt engineering with LangChain to interact with a large language model from the Hugging Face Hub.The primary submission is a visual flowchart that details the project's lifecycle, accompanied by this repository containing all the source code and documentation.📂 Repository Structure.
+Sentiment Analysis of "The Exorcist" Series Reviews This project is a submission for an NLP internship assignment.
+It demonstrates a complete, end-to-end workflow for a sentiment analysis task, including data scraping, extensive preprocessing, and prompt engineering with LangChain to interact with a large language model from the Hugging Face Hub.

+The primary submission is a visual flowchart that details the project's lifecycle, accompanied by this repository containing all the source code and documentation.

+📂 Repository Structure
+.
 ├── .gitignore
 ├── LICENSE
 ├── README.md